wisp-forest/docs/docs/accessories/slot_groups.md

 ## Data Pack Format

-Such files should be placed within the `data/{replace_with_pack_namespace}/accessories/slot/` with the file name corresponding to the group name.
+Such files should be placed within the `data/{replace_with_pack_namespace}/accessories/group/` with such `.json` file corresponding to the group name.
 Further updates may provide a trinket style screen depending on development issues with such.
 Below is details on the given format and an example of what such should look like:

 ```json
 {